NetApp-Learning-Services/gateway/README.md

 ## Description
 This operator uses Red Hat's [Operator-SDK](https://sdk.operatorframework.io) to scaffold a controller that manages an Storage Virtual Machines (SVMs) resources in an NetApp ONTAP cluster.

-There are two versions of the operator:
-* v1alpha1
-* v1alpha2
+The current version of the operator is v1alpha2.

 It currently creates and updates:
-* (all versions) an SVM,
+* an SVM,
-* (all versions) an optional SVM management LIF,
+* an optional SVM management LIF,
-* (all versions) an optional SVM administrator management credentials (vsadmin),
+* an optional SVM administrator management credentials (vsadmin),
-* (all versions) an optional NFS configuration with:
+* an optional NFS configuration with:
-- (all versions) NFS interfaces
+- NFS interfaces
-- (all versions) and NFS exports,
+- and NFS exports,
-* (only v1aplha2) and an optional iSCSI configuration with iSCSI interfaces.
+* and an optional iSCSI configuration with iSCSI interfaces.

 When the custom resource (CR) is delete, the operator uses a finalizer (called gateway.netapp.com) to delete the SVM and all it configuration when the CR is deleted.